SeraphIndustries/site-path-search/svelte/TESTING.md

 When adding new features:

 1. Write unit tests for new utilities
-2. Add E2E tests for new user workflows
-3. Create Storybook stories for new components
+2. Create Storybook stories for new components
-4. Update this documentation as needed
+3. Update this documentation as needed
-5. Ensure all tests pass before submitting PR
+4. Ensure all tests pass before submitting PR